Sylius/Sylius/docs/cookbook/images-on-entity.rst

 Instructions:
 -------------

-1. Extend the ShippingMethod class with the ImageAwareInterface
+1. Extend the ShippingMethod class with the ImagesAwareInterface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In order to override the ``ShippingMethod`` that lives inside of the SyliusCoreBundle,